yb66/rack-jquery/README.md

 Now you have the script tags to Google's CDN in the head (you can also use Media Temple or Microsoft, see the docs).

 It also adds in a bit of javascript that will load in a locally kept version of jQuery, just incase the CDN is unreachable.
-The script will use the "/js/jquery-#{VERSION}.min.js" path.
+The script will use the "/js/jquery-1.9.1.min.js" path (or, instead of 1.9.1, whatever is in {Rack::JQuery::VERSION}).
 You can change the "/js" bit if you like (see the docs).

 That was easy.

 ## Version numbers ##

 This library uses [semver](http://semver.org/) to version the **library**.
 That means the library version is ***not*** an indicator of quality but a way to manage changes.
-The version of jQuery can be found in the lib/rack/jquery/version.rb file, or via the Rack::JQuery::JQUERY_VERSION constant.
+The version of jQuery can be found in the lib/rack/jquery/version.rb file, or via the {Rack::JQuery::JQUERY_VERSION} constant.

 ## Installation